Beyond MDT Team Care Arrangements: Delivering Integrated Multidisciplinary Care That Truly Matters

 By the end of this activity, participants will be able to:

-- Explain the implications of the new MBS Chronic Care item and numbers for people living with complex and chronic conditions
+• Explain the benefits of the new MBS Chronic Care item and numbers for people living with complex and chronic conditions

-- Explain the implications of the new MBS Chronic Care items and numbers for health professionals including primary care and allied health
+• Explain the implications of the new MBS Chronic Care items and numbers for health professionals and practices including primary care and allied health

 This webinar is hosted by North Western Melbourne PHN in collaboration with Eastern Melbourne PHN, Gippsland PHN, Murray PHN, South Eastern Melbourne PHN, Western Victoria PHN and Primary Health Tasmania.